-The Santa Clara River at the Ventura County Watershed Protection District (VCWPD) Project side channel water temperature monitoring site is located near the middle groin at the county bank stabilization project site off South Mountain Road in Santa Paula.
-The logger was wired to rocks on the bank and attached to a small fence post (Photo 9, Appendix B) in a pool about 3.5 ft deep.
-The objective at this location was to monitor water temperatures in the side channel of the Santa Clara River between Sespe Creek and the Freeman Diversion where resident coastal rainbow trout captured in the downstream migrant trap are released during the trapping season.
-In the future, the District plans to add additional temperature monitoring sites throughout the Santa Clara River to closely monitor temperatures during the steelhead and Pacific lamprey migration season.
-The minimum water temperature collected at this site was 11.0 °C and the maximum temperature was 19.7 °C (Table 7, Appendix A).
+The Santa Clara River at the Ventura County Watershed Protection District (VCWPD) Project side channel water temperature monitoring site was located in near the middle groin at the county bank stabilization project site off South Mountain Road in Santa Paula.
+The logger was wired to rocks on the bank and is resting on the bottom (Photo 11, Appendix B) in a pool about 3.5 ft deep.
+The objective at this location was to monitor water temperatures in the side channel of the Santa Clara River between Sespe Creek and the Freeman Diversion where resident trout captured in the downstream migrant trap are released during the trapping season.
+In the future we will be adding more temperature monitoring sites throughout the Santa Clara River to closely monitor temperatures during the steelhead and Pacific lamprey migration season.
+The minimum water temperature collected at this site was 10.6 °C and the maximum temperature was 20.1 °C (Table 7, Appendix A).